 It’s almost like a double -edged sword… If you’re distracted, you may become irrationally upset that you had to brake hard to avoid hitting another vehicle.
 Meanwhile, had you not been on your phone, you could have reacted in perfect time.
 Remove distractions entirely.
 Of course, it may help with your road rage but it may also save your life.

 Be safe out there, San Diego.
 And here’s to happy thoughts!

 ABOUT MICHAEL PINES

-Michael Pines is the founder of San Diego’s most trusted law firm, the Law Offices of Michael Pines, APC conveniently located between the 5 and the 805.
+Michael Pines is the founder of San Diego’s most trusted law firm, the Pines Salomon Injury Lawyers, APC. conveniently located between the 5 and the 805.
 He is a personal injury attorney specializing in car accident injury.
 If you have been injured in an accident, we may be able to file your claim on your behalf for FREE.
 Call us today for a FREE consultation with Mike: 1-858-551-2090.

 SENIOR PERSONAL INJURY ATTORNEY & FIRM FOUNDER

 Michael Pines is a former insurance company attorney who graduated from the University of California Hastings College of the Law in 1987.
 While he was an insurance attorney, he learned from behind the scenes how insurance companies work and how they decide how much to pay injured people.
 Now that he works against insurance companies, Michael’s inside knowledge has resulted in significant benefits to his clients injured in car accidents.
 Learn more about Michael Pines